-The power grid can be considered one of the greatest engineering achievements of the 20th century, responsible for the economic well-being, social development, and resulting political stability of billions of people around the globe.
-The grid is able to deliver on these goals with only occasional disruptions through significant control sophistication and careful long-term planning.
+The power grid, one of the greatest engineering achievements of the 20th century, delivers social development and resulting political stability of billions of people around the globe through control sophistication and careful long-term planning, with only very rare disruptions.

-Nevertheless, the grid is under growing stress and the premise of secure electrical power delivered anywhere and at any time may become less certain.
-Even though utilities have massively invested in infrastructure, grid failures, in the form of largescale power outages, occur unpredictably and with increasing frequency.
-In general, automatic grid control and regulatory statutes achieve robustness of operation as conditions display normal fluctuations, in particular approximately predicted interday trends in demand, or even unexpected single points of failure, such as the failure of a generator or tripping of a single line.
-However, larger, unexpected disturbances can prove quite difficult to overcome.
-This difficulty can be explained by the fact that automatic controls found in the grid are largely of an engineering nature (i.e. the flywheel-directed generator response used to handle short-term demand changes locally) and are largely not of a data-driven, algorithmic and distributed nature.
-Instead, should an unusual condition arise, current grid operation relies on human input.
+However, the grid is under growing stress and the premise of secure electrical power may become less certain.
+Despite massive investments large-scale power outages occur unpredictably and with increasing frequency.
+Automatic grid control and regulations achieve robustness of operation as under normal fluctuations, in particular under approximately predicted inter-day demand trends, or even single points of failure, such as the failure of a generator or tripping of a single line.
+However, larger, unexpected events can prove difficult to overcome.
+A case could be made that power grids could have greater reliance on physical models and on data-driven algorithms.
+Despite remarkable sophistication, in particular highly efficient distributed frequency and voltage controls, very often, should an unusual condition arise, current grid operation relies on human input.
 Additionally, only some real-time data is actually used by the grid to respond to evolving conditions.